 Is A Good Grinder Important?

 Especially if you are dedicated to brewing the best possible coffee that you can and after investing good money in a quality coffee maker you should.

 If you are spending your hard-earned money on expensive and top quality single origin coffee beans and buying fresher coffee beans then using a good grinder is important, very important as it will help you to get a better quality cup of coffee.

 Coffee aficionados and coffee enthusiasts will agree that a consistent grind from a coffee grinder that does not have a problem with heat dissipation will result in a slightly better tasting cup of coffee.

-Thus, by definition it make a good grinder, namely a conical ceramic burr grinder an essential piece of coffee equipment. when you visit coffee shops in your locality ask them what type of coffee grinder they are using.
+Thus, by definition, it makes a good grinder, namely a conical ceramic burr grinder, an essential piece of coffee equipment.
+When you visit coffee shops in your locality, ask them what type of coffee grinder they are using.

 It is most likely a ceramic conical burr grinder.
 There is a reason for that.

 When learning to brew better coffee at home, we tend to initially buy better and fresher coffee beans.
 After that, we buy a product with a preferred extraction system, like pour-over brewers, French presses, or espresso machines.
 But in reading a lot of what the experts had to say, I learned that a good grinder is probably more important for your first investment than a good espresso machine.
 Now why is that?